vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 chain, and returns it to the client.
 The server will typically use a previously cached authentication chain, but it will need to rebuild it periodically as described in (#sec_caching).
-The client then authenticates the chain using a pre-configured DNSSEC trust anchor.
+The client then authenticates the chain using a preconfigured DNSSEC trust anchor.

 In the absence of TLSA records, this extension conveys the required authenticated denial of existence.
 Such proofs are needed to